 have enabled him to cross the globe in all sorts of settings.
 Playing Chet Baker

-to Nash's Mulligan is Martin Shaw, a performer whose ceaseless flow of lyrical ideas
+to Nash's Mulligan is Dick Pearce, a performer whose ceaseless flow of lyrical ideas

 comes close to Baker's own.
 For those nostalgic about the jazz sounds of their youth,

 this gig will make a nice trip down memory lane.
 For those intrigued by the challenges

 of interactive improvisation, it's an intimate showcase for two of today's master